Fashion

 How your rapid fashion habit is harming more than the earth

 Panipat, located approximately 90 kilometers north of Delhi, is also called the world’s cast-off capital, a soubriquet taken from the everyday influx of preloved apparel that flows here from wealthy, evolved nations.
-I ask the translator to interfere: “Can the girls slow down and have a look at the clothes?”
+I asked the translator to interfere: “Can the girls slow down and have a look at the clothes?”
 He replies that the boss received’t like them slowing down their paintings.
 Eventually, he barks across to the women.
 Like a person strolling speedy, it takes a second for them to wind the pace down.
 “Now, I’d like to know their impressions of these garments.”

 Their responses are suddenly uproarious.
 Bimala, at 16, the youngest of the group, holds up a couple of bejeweled briefs.
 As the rhinestones glint within the daylight, she proffers them to her colleagues, who fall about helpless with laughter.
 Eventually, the translator informs me with exaggerated seriousness: “They say: ‘Why could human beings put on such tremendously embellished clothes below their clothes?”
 Next, Bimala extrudes a glossy stocking from the pile with terrific fanfare – cue extra giggling.
 A pair of thin jeans with diamanté detailing has Bimala doubled over with mirth, and so it goes on.